 SAM-e occurs naturally in the human body and is synthesized from methionine (R).

 Any changes in the availability of S-Adenosyl-L-methionine in the body affects cellular function.
 Abnormalities in energy production often result in liver diseases and neurological disorders (R).

 Therefore, SAM-e has been used orally to treat liver diseases, fibromyalgia, mood disorders such as depression and neurological disorders, dementia, and Alzheimer’s disease (R).

 The SAM-e That I Recommend

 Major depression is a common mental health disorder and for some patients, the standard method of treatment is often inadequate (R).

-SAM also prevents or reverses hepatotoxicity due to drugs like paracetamol and steroids (R).
+SAM-e also prevents or reverses liver toxicity due to drugs like Tylenol and steroids (R).

-Cerebrospinal fluid (CSF) SAMe levels are significantly lower in severely depressed patients and in patients with Alzheimer’s or dementia.
-Treatment with SAM increased CSF SAMe and improved moods and brain function (R).
+Cerebrospinal fluid (CSF) SAM-e levels are significantly lower in severely depressed patients and in patients with Alzheimer’s or dementia.
+Treatment with SAM-e increased CSF SAM-e and improved moods and brain function (R).